For those who are going through the adoption process, the following questions may arise: What is a contested adoption?

 With the stress and heartbreak that a contested adoption can have on all parties involved, one would naturally ask, how can a contested adoption be prevented?

-The birth mother may fear that the biological father would not agree to the adoption and therefore she may hide the identity of who the biological father is.
+The birth mother may fear that the biological father would not agree to the adoption and therefore she may hide the identity of the biological father.

 What she fails to understand is that she does not have the right to take the given right away from the biological father should he be fit to raise a child.